joaopedro735/Firefox-iOS-UA-on-Android/README.md

 It's based on the new Webextensions standard.

-The name hase changed due to Mozilla's naming policy
+The name has changed due to Mozilla's naming policy.

+The icon has changed due to Mozilla's policy.